 \section{Introduction}

 The magnetic field due to a static configuration of electric current is commonly modeled by considering individual contributions of infinitesimally short segments of current.
 The total magnetic field is then calculated by taking the linear superposition of these contributions.
 This is the essence of the Biot-Savart law, which provides a simple mathematical framework for calculating the magnetic field for closed loops of current (see, e.g., \cite{griffiths,jackson1999classical,zangwill2013modern,panofsky2005classical}).

-While the physically most meaningful elementary source of a magnetic field is the magnetic dipole, i.e., an infinitesimally small loop of current, in certain applications it may be appealing to assign specific characteristic properties to individual segments of closed loops and to investigate them based on a recorded magnetic field topography.
-This seems plausible based on the Biot-Savart law that treats the contributions of individual segments in a manner consistent with the principle of superposition.
+While the most physically meaningful elementary source of a magnetic field is the magnetic dipole, i.e., an infinitesimally small loop of current, assigning characteristic properties to individual segments of closed loops in certain applications may be warranted, such as interpreting the sources of recorded biomagnteic field topographies.

-For example, in magnetoencephalography (MEG), the source models for magnetic forward calculations are typically split into so-called primary currents, which are generated by brain activation, and the volume currents, which passively complete the current loop that the primary current is a part of.
+For instance, in magnetoencephalography (MEG), the source models for magnetic forward calculations are typically split into primary currents, which are generated by brain activity, and the volume currents, which passively complete the current loop together with the primary current.
 The sum of their magnetic field contributions provide us with the total magnetic field and subsequently the MEG sensor signal, which is the magnetic flux through some sensing area or volume depending on the configuration of the MEG sensor.
 The primary current, when focal, is commonly modeled as an electric current dipole \cite{hamalainen1993magnetoencephalography,ilmoniemi2019brain,ahlfors2019overview} or a straight line current segment that forms a closed current triangle loop with volume current segments \cite{ilmoniemi1985forward,ilmoniemi2009triangle}.